rakshakthakur/tinderdog/README.md

-# tinderdog
+# tindog-website
-This is an awesome fully responsive website made with HTML, CSS and JavaScript with a bit use of Bootstrap
+This is an awesome fully responsive website using HTML, CSS, JavaScript and Bootstrap4